-Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Douglas K. Ross, Ph.D.
-Advisory Board (listed on page 250)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and:

+Douglas K. Ross, Ph.D.

 The Master of Science - Marketing & Communication Program is designed to accommodate the evolving development of marketing within today's forward-thinking organizations.
 The Program not only responds to recent shifts in how the world communicates and how the marketing function is positioned in organizations of the future.